IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 </igx-date-range-picker>
 ```

-When having two separate inputs then it is possible to set model and validation on the each individual input.
-This is shown in the example below.
-Note that you can do this either on component level or for individual inputs and cannot mix both.
+When having two separate inputs then it is possible to set model and `required` on each individual input.
+This is shown in the example below and note that validation is specific for each individual input.

 ```html
 <igx-date-range>